mlflow/mlflow/docs/source/models.rst

 Many MLflow model persistence modules, such as :mod:`mlflow.sklearn`, :mod:`mlflow.keras`, and :mod:`mlflow.pytorch`, produce models with the ``python_function`` (``pyfunc``) flavor.
-This means that they adhere to the ``mlflow.pyfunc`` filesystem format and can be interpreted as generic Python classes that implement the specified :ref:`inference API <pyfunc-inference-api>`.
+This means that they adhere to the :ref:`python_function filesystem format <pyfunc-filesystem-format>` and can be interpreted as generic Python classes that implement the specified :ref:`inference API <pyfunc-inference-api>`.
 Therefore, any tool that operates on these ``pyfunc`` classes can operate on any MLflow model containing the ``pyfunc`` flavor, regardless of which persistence module or framework was used to produce the model.
 This interoperability is very powerful because it allows any Python model to be productionized in a variety of environments.

 The convention for ``python_function`` models is to have a ``predict`` method or function with the following
 signature: